Prepare for Winter

 These two day courses are designed to help people who are considering visiting Scotland in the winter months to understand better the equipment; skills and experience required to move more confidently over snow and ice covered mountains.
 The programme will include practical advice on choosing and using clothing and equipment for winter activities.
 Poor weather navigation and survival techniques will be included along with a possible visit to the Ben Nevis plateau in order to gain first hand knowledge of the safest routes of ascent and descent.
 Snow and ice skills will be covered if conditions allow.
 An evening talk on winter mountain safety is part of the programme.

-The courses are weekends, but it will be possible to re-arrange dates for groups of people wishing to attend outside of these times.
-The course ratio will be one instructor to eight course members.
+The courses are weekends, but it will be possible to arrange dates for groups of people wishing to attend outside of these times.
+The maximum course ratio is one instructor to eight course members.

 Course members should arrange to arrive on the Friday evening prior to the weekend.